-Creating a vision for integrating behavioral health in your ambulatory care setting is an important first step in the planning process.
+Creating a vision for integrating behavioral health in your primary care setting is an important first step in the planning process.
 Having a clear vision can help keep your organization motivated and on track to your desired state of integration.
+For instance, your vision might be "to provide seamless, whole-person care that addresses both the physical and mental well-being of every patient," or "to reduce emergency department visits for mental health crises by offering accessible, in-house behavioral health support."

 Aim for a clear, shared vision with incentives, resources, and leadership aligned.